-- 1 select the File Shortcuts you want to delete.
-To select all File Shortcuts, select Edit ► Select All - 2 press the Delete key or select Edit ► Delete

-3 Click ox in the message box to confirm deletion of the File shortcuts.
+- select the File Shortcuts that you want to delete.
+To select all File Shortcuts, select Edit ⇒ Select All - 2. press the Delete key or select Edit $\Rightarrow$ Delete - 3.
+Click OK in the message box to confirm deletion of the File shortcuts.

 Note: You cannot clear a fileref that is defined by an environment variable.
-Filerefs that are defined by an environment variable are assigned for the entire SAS session. \triangle
+Filerefs that are defined by an environment variable are assigned for the entire SAS session.